 Her educational background includes a Bachelor of Music Education from Northwestern University.
 At Northwestern, she studied Violin with Samuel Magad, and performed in the Northwestern Chorus with Margaret Hillis.
 Following Northwestern she received a Master of Music Education from Georgia State University.
 Additionally, she spent 3 summers studying conducting at the Conductor’s Institute in South Carolina under Harold Farberman, Donald Portnoy, Dan Lewis, and John Giordano.

-She served as the Director of Orchestras' at The Paideia School and at The Lovett School.
-In 1990, The Lovett Chamber Orchestra performed at the MENC National Conference in Washington DC.
-The Lovett Orchestra also performed at the Georgia Music Educator’s Conference in Savannah, in 1997, and at the International Association of Jazz Educator’sConference in Atlanta, in 1997.
+Her teaching career began in the Fulton County Schools in Atlanta, Georgia.
+After teaching in the public schools, she became the Director of Orchestras at the Lovett School in Atlanta.
+While at Lovett, the Lovett Chamber Orchestra performed at the 1990 MENC National Conference in Washington DC.
+Her Lovett Orchestras also performed at the 1997 GMEA (Georgia Music Educators Association) Conference in Savannah, and at the 1997 IAJE (International Association of Jazz Educator’s) Conference in Atlanta.

 In 1991, she was awarded Lovett’s Woodward Award for excellence in teaching.

 From 1990-2003, Ekonomou served as assistant conductor of the “Georgia Tech Orchestra”, “Emory Symphony Orchestra” and the “Georgia University Orchestra”.

 In 2000, Ekonomou began teaching at the Paideia School.
 Under her leadership, The Paideia Chamber Orchestra performed at Alice Tully Hall in Lincoln Center in 2005, at Jordan Hall in Boston in 2007, and the Ryman Theater in Nashville.
 Her groups consistently received Superior ratings at Local and National competitions.